stlab/better-code/better-code/src/chapter-2-contracts.md

 can expect us to point relationships out as they come up in our material.

+Contract: specifies the relationship between an operation and the clients that invoke it.

 The basics of design by contract should look familiar; they come straight from Hoare: